What causes a low milk supply during breast-feeding?

 - Effect of progestin compared with combined oral contraceptive pills on lactation.
 Obstetrics & Gynecology.
 2012;119:5.

-- Younger Meek J, et al. American Academy of Pediatrics New Mother's Guide to Breastfeeding.
+- Younger Meek J, et al. The first feedings.
+In: American Academy of Pediatrics New Mother's Guide to Breastfeeding.
 2nd ed.
-New York, N.Y.: Bantam Books; 2011:124.
+New York, N.Y.: Bantam Books; 2011.